glitchassassin/lackey/README.md

 ## Structure ##

 Each platform (Windows/OSX/Linux) needs its own PlatformManager to abstract OS-level functionality, like simulating mouse clicks or key presses.
 Ideally, these should be implemented with as few 3rd-party library dependencies as possible.

+## Fair Warning ##

+This library is currently under development, and is missing many features needed for full Sikuli compatibility (and plenty of bugs).
+Fork at your own risk!